BOTANICAL IMAGES SCOTIA

 Botanical Images Scotia (BISCOT) in conjunction with the Royal Caledonian Horticultural Society (RCHS) and the Royal Botanic Garden Edinburgh (RBGE) provides the opportunity for botanical artists and illustrators to exhibit at Gardening Scotland and consecutively at the RBGE.

 Artists wishing to exhibit may apply to the Botanical Images Scotia (BISCOT) assessment panel to be assessed.
 The panel consists of the current year’s exhibition judges.
 They convene once a year in May, prior to Gardening Scotland to assess work.
 The date for assessment is the third Friday in May each year.
 Assessment results are sent out at the end of June.
-Artists residing in the UK are required to send original work.
-Artists who reside outside the UK, may submit a CD or memory stick of their work in ‘jpeg’ format which does not require to exceed 5 Mega Pixels in resolution.
+Artists residing close to Edinburgh are required to send original work.
+Artists who reside further afield, or outside Scotland, may submit a CD or memory stick of their work in ‘jpeg’ format which does not require to exceed 5 Mega Pixels in resolution.
 Please ensure that you submit good quality images which will do justice to your work.

 Eligibility to exhibit